Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 | US GAAP | Potentially within ASU 2023-08 fair-value scope if it meets the criteria (fungible, no enforceable rights to underlying, not entity-issued) |

-| IFRS | Generally IAS 38 intangible (or IAS 2 if held for sale) |
+| IFRS | Generally an IAS 38 intangible, or IAS 2 if held for sale |

-The fork that matters: held vs received
+The fork that matters: held versus received

 What actually changes the accounting is how the token arrived, not that it votes: